 You might even find unintentional side effects of your product (both positive and negative).
 More than one product has become best known for its unintended usage.
 Some examples include:

-- Texting – texting was initially developed by cell phone companies so they could let their customers know about any network problems.
+1. Texting – texting was initially developed by cell phone companies to let their customers know about any network problems.
 The customers, however, decided otherwise and started sending each other messages.

-- WD40 was designed to displace and repeal standing water to prevent corrosion in nuclear missiles.
-However, consumers found a whole lot of other uses for it, changing it from a niche item to a mass market product
+3. WD40 was designed to displace and repeal standing water to prevent corrosion in nuclear missiles.
+However, consumers found a whole lot of other uses for it, changing it from a niche item to a mass-market product

 Many brand mentions are unfiltered mini-reviews of a product - some positive, some negative, virtually all valuable for company reflection, product development, and customer service improvement.
 Firms can use them to continuously improve how their organization operates.